Beara Way – 9 Days

 - Day 1 / Travel to Castletownbere

-- Arrive at Dublin or Cork Airport and take public transport to Castletownbere; it may also be possible to arrive in Shannon or Kerry, but this will depend on the time of arrival.
-Check with Footfalls before you book your flights.
-We will supply you with all the onward travel details that you need to get to your first accommodation.
+Arrive at Dublin or Cork Airport and take public transport to Castletownbere.
+It may also be possible to arrive in Shannon or Kerry airport, but this will depend on the time of arrival.
+Please check with Footfalls before you book your flights.
+We will supply you with all the onward travel details that you need to get to your first accommodation in Castletownbere.

 - Day 2 / Adrigole to Castletownbere

-- The first day of your tour you will be transported to Adrigole and walk back to Castletownbere.
-The whole trail offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
-Travelling along a trail that flanks the southern slopes of Hungry Hill, highest mountain on the peninsula, Past Park Lough, through Comnagapple Glen back to Castletownbere.
-Overnight in Castletownbere Distance: 20 km/12.5 miles, Ascent: 550 m/1650 ft Approximate walking time: 6 hrs
+On the first day of your walking tour, you will be transported to Adrigole and walk back to Castletownbere.
+This walking trail offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
+You will walk along a trail that flanks the southern slopes of Hungry Hill (highest mountain on the peninsula), passing Park Lough, through Comnagapple Glen and back to Castletownbere where you will stay overnight.

 - Day 3 / Castletownbere to Allihies